kepelet/flo/README.md

 Coming from Web Development, where no one technically controls the release process, I hate this cycle — I used to ship as soon as it was ready and figure it out later.
 This time, I have to draft a release every 1-2 weeks.
 It might get approved, or it might be rejected.
 But at least I tried!

+## Localization

+One of the promises of flo is customization — to make flo look the way you want.
+More importantly, it aims to make flo easier to use, and one of the efforts is localization: to make flo speak the language you know best.

+Unfortunately, we don't use third-party apps/services to manage localizations in flo, which means Xcode is required.
+While the process itself is [relatively easy](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog), but, still, the existence of Xcode become a significant barrier to contributing more languages.

 ## Support

 Bug reports, typos, errors and feedback are welcome!
 Please use GitHub Issues for reports and GitHub Discussions for... discussion.
 For anything private,